LearnersGuild/guide/Practices/Clearing_Withholds.md

 Another good use of sharing a reflection, is with regards to the Five Personal Practices.
 Because these practices are interpersonal, giving and receiving reflections from each other on our progress and the areas where we need to practice more supports them in staying alive.

-If you tried to clear a withhold with someone and failed, use our [Conflict Resloution Process][conflict-process] to resolve it.
+If you tried to clear a withhold with someone and failed, use our [Conflict Resloution Process](/Processes/Conflict.md) to resolve it.